jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   state_reason `completed`, label `bug`, no milestone; the remote body matched the prepared content.
 The commit's `Closes #47` takes effect only on the default branch.
+- Confirmed on the real deploy path 2026-09-24, reported by the LAB-epicsarchiverap-maven session: the ansible-provision role deployed aa-env `1fc20a8` with aa-maven `b7d4b1e4` on a disposable Rocky 8.10 VM, and `make sql.fill` loaded the four tables as the application account over TCP during the deploy, with no admin account and no manual load (MariaDB 10.3.39, driver only in each WAR's `WEB-INF/lib`); a PV archived and retrieved, and archiving resumed within 90 s of a unit restart.

 ##### GitHub Projection